gboehl/dynare/doc/manual/source/the-model-file.rst

 it is possible to see the output of the macro processor by using the ``savemacro`` option of the ``dynare`` command (see :ref:`dyn-invoc`).

 The macro processor is invoked by placing *macro directives* in the ``.mod`` file.
 Directives begin with an at-sign followed by a pound sign (``@#``).
 They produce no output, but give instructions to the macro processor.
 In most cases, directives occupy exactly one line of text.
 If needed, two backslashes (``\\``) at the end of the line indicate that the directive is continued on the next line.
+Macro directives following ``//`` are not interpreted by the macro processor.
+For historical reasons, directives in commented blocks, *ie* surrounded by ``/*`` and ``*/``, are interpreted by the macro processor.
+The user should not rely on this behavior.
 The main directives are:

     * ``@#includepath``, paths to search for files that are to be included,
     * ``@#include``, for file inclusion,